© Erba78 | Dreamstime

-- You cannot or have great difficulty getting out of bed.
+- You have great difficulty getting out of bed.

-- You’re afraid you will not be able to control your temper and might do something destructive or dangerous or hurt someone.
+- You’re afraid you won’t be able to control your temper and might do something destructive or dangerous or hurt someone.

-- You’re feeling utterly overwhelmed most or all of the time.
+- You feel overwhelmed most or all of the time.

-- You’re having negative feelings, such as loneliness, pain, or anxiety, that simply feel unbearable.
+- You’re having negative feelings—such as loneliness, pain, or anxiety—that begin to feel unbearable.

-- You’re increasingly concerned that a person or group are out to get you.
+- You’re increasingly concerned that people are out to get you.